Ruin0x11/modding-opennefia-by-example/src/en/items.md

 See `api/IEventEmitter.lua` for more details.

-It's useful to note that callbacks like `on_init_params` are really just wrappers around event handlers, which make it easier to just define a function on the item without having to add the `events` table and set an event priority and name.
+It's useful to note that callbacks like `on_init_params` and `on_use` are really just wrappers around event handlers, which make it easier to just define a function on the item without having to add the `events` table and set an event priority and name.
 Here is the code in the engine that actually implements `on_init_params`:

 ```lua